telerik/kendo-ui-core/docs/controls/charts/overview.md

 ## See Also

-Other articles and how-to examples on Kendo UI Charts:
+Other articles on Kendo UI Charts:

 * [Data Binding]({% slug databinding_charts_widget %})
 * [Date Series]({% slug dateseries_charts_widget %})